vsoch/nero2/pages/getting-started/submitting.md

 ---
 title: Submitting to Slurm
 keywords: submitting
-summary: "This is just a sample topic..."
-sidebar: getting-started_sidebar
+sidebar: home_sidebar
 permalink: submitting.html
 folder: getting-started
 ---

-## Principle
+## Basics

-!!! danger "Login nodes are not for computing"
+{% include warning.html content="Login nodes are not for computing<br/>
 Login nodes are shared among many users and therefore must not be used to run computationally intensive tasks.
-Those should be submitted to the scheduler which will dispatch them on compute nodes.
+Those should be submitted to the scheduler which will dispatch them on compute nodes." %}

 ### Requesting resources